aws/aws-cdk/packages/@aws-cdk/aws-redshift/README.md

 cluster.connections.allowFromAnyIpv4('Open to the world');
 ```

-The endpoints to access your database cluster will be available as the `.clusterEndpoint` attribute:
+The endpoint to access your database cluster will be available as the `.clusterEndpoint` attribute:

 ```ts
 cluster.clusterEndpoint.socketAddress;   // "HOSTNAME:PORT"